Entropy production versus memory effects in two-level open quantum systems: Entropy production

 \section{Entropy production}

 In this section, we introduce the main characteristics of the different definitions of entropy production considered in our study.
-We start with the traditional definition~\cite{Spohn1978, Alicki1979, Breuer2002}, which is valid when the quantum system $A$ of interest interacts weakly with a thermal bath $B$ at temperature $T_B$ (inverse temperature $\beta_B=1/k_BT_B$).
-The entropy production is defined as \be \Sigma(t) := \Delta S_A - \beta_B Q(t), \ee where $\Delta S_A$ is the variation of von Neumann entropy $S_A(t):= -{\rm Tr}[\rho_A(t) \ln \rho_A(t)]$ of the system, and $Q(t)$ is the heat exchanged with the bath, \be Q(t) := \int_0 ^t du {\rm Tr}[\dot \rho_A(u) H_A(u)]. \ee The rate of entropy production is given by \be \sigma(t) = \dot S_A(t) - \beta_B \dot Q(t), \ee where $\dot S_A(t)$ is the time-derivative of von Neumann entropy of the system and $\dot Q(t)$ is the rate of heat exchanged with the bath.
-Interestingly, the definition~\eqref{eqentropy} of the entropy production rate $\sigma(t)$, inspired from its classical counterpart, coincides with the formal definition from open quantum system theory~\cite{Spohn1978,Breuer2002}, \be \sigma(t) = -\frac{d}{dt} D[\rho_A(t)|\rho_A^\text{eq}], \ee where $\rho_A^\text{eq}$ is the equilibrium state of the open dynamics and $D[\sigma|\rho]:= {\rm Tr}[\sigma( \ln \sigma -\ln \rho)]$ is the relative entropy.
-To be more precise, the coincidence occurs when $\rho_A^\text{eq}$ is equal to the thermal state at the inverse bath temperature $\beta_B$, which is usually the case in the weak coupling regime.
-Additionally, we can mention that $\sigma(t)$ can also be expressed as the amount of information lost in the bath (still in the weak coupling regime), \be \sigma(t) = \dot I_{A:B} + \frac{d}{dt}D[\rho_B(t)|\rho_B(0)], \ee where $I_{A:B}:= S_A(t) + S_B(t) - S_{AB}(t)$ is the mutual information between $A$ and $B$, so that $\dot I_{A:B}$ corresponds to the rate of creation of correlations between $A$ and $B$.
+We start with the traditional definition~\cite{Spohn1978, Alicki1979, Breuer2002}, which was introduced for weak coupling between $A$, the quantum system of interest, and, $B$, the thermal bath at temperature $T_B$ (inverse temperature $\beta_B=1/k_BT_B$).
+According to such a traditional definition, the entropy production is \be \Sigma(t) := \Delta S_A - \beta_B Q(t), \ee where $\Delta S_A$ is the variation of von Neumann entropy $S_A(t) =S[\rho_A(t)] := -{\rm Tr}[\rho_A(t) \ln \rho_A(t)]$ of the system, and $Q(t)$ is the heat received by $A$, \be Q(t) := \int_0 ^t du {\rm Tr}[\dot \rho_A(u) H_A(u)]. \ee The rate of entropy production is given by \be \sigma(t) = \dot S_A(t) - \beta_B \dot Q(t), \ee where $\dot S_A(t)$ is the time-derivative of von Neumann entropy of the system and $\dot Q(t)$ is the rate of heat exchanged with the bath.
+Interestingly, definition~\eqref{eqentropy} of the entropy production rate $\sigma(t)$, inspired from its classical counterpart, coincides with the formal definition from open quantum system theory~\cite{Spohn1978,Breuer2002}, \be \sigma(t) = -\frac{d}{dt} D[\rho_A(t)|\rho_A^\text{ss}], \ee where $\rho_A^\text{ss}$ is the steady state of the open dynamics and $D[\sigma|\rho]:= {\rm Tr}[\sigma( \ln \sigma -\ln \rho)]$ is the relative entropy.
+To be more precise, the coincidence occurs when $\rho_A^\text{ss}$ is equal to the thermal state at the inverse bath temperature $\beta_B$, which is usually the case in the weak coupling regime.
+Additionally, we can mention that $\sigma(t)$ can also be expressed as the amount of information lost in the bath (still in the weak coupling regime), \be \sigma(t) = \dot I_{A:B}(t) + \frac{d}{dt}D[\rho_B(t)|\rho_B(0)], \ee where $I_{A:B}(t):= S_A(t) + S_B(t) - S_{AB}(t)$ is the mutual information between $A$ and $B$, so that $\dot I_{A:B}$ corresponds to the rate of creation of correlations between $A$ and $B$.